-Alas, this new storytelling creature grabbed me by my throat offering to service my love of metaphor if I would only spend the time.
-As I worked with the delivered scripts, charged with creating visual representation for intangible academic concepts, I found characters living within the voice-over, a universe developing before me on the timeline, possibilities for other projects dancing behind my eyes.
+Alas, this new storytelling creature grabbed her by my throat offering to service her love of metaphor if she would only spend the time.
+As she worked with the delivered scripts, charged with creating visual representation for intangible academic concepts, Annette found characters living within the voice-over, a universe developing before her on the timeline, possibilities for other projects dancing behind her eyes.

 But learning video work by the ‘gosh, I wonder what this button does,’ method, took away the big chunks of time needed to focus properly on revising the novel’s complex story.

 After a time, the writing goblins started to rattle the bars of their cages, agitating for equal time and the poetry project was born.
 As a smaller, bite-sized medium, the goblins could be fed just a little every day.
 They weren't happy that the novel was being delayed but their snacks led to the interim publishing of a book of poetry Life at the Far End.

 Now, from her little writing trailer in her quiet little Colorado mountain valley, Annette has added penning short stories and flash fiction along with learn how to traditionally publish to the list of the multiple projects she juggles which have always included feeding the horses and chickens and going for walks in the morning with her husband.